Tuina Course Postponed for foreseeable future

 More on Hung Tsui Ying.

-Course Progression: You can progress with further training and qualify as a practitioner of Sports Acupuncture, subject to our affiliated college’s syllabus and curriculum.
+Progression Routes: You can progress with further training and qualify as a practitioner of Sports Acupuncture, subject to our affiliated college’s syllabus and curriculum.
 The Diploma in Tuina course is a step on your route to becoming an Acupuncturist